 - Monitoring and notification by your security plugin.

-Malicious redirects create a backdoor into your WordPress installation using FTP, wp-admin or other protocols to inject redirection codes into the website.
+Malicious redirects create a backdoor into your WordPress installation using FTP, wp-admin, or other protocols to inject redirection codes into the website.
 Usually, this happens so that the hacker can use your site to generate advertising impressions.

 You’ve done everything you can to prevent your WordPress site from being hacked.
 But things happen, and so do hacked sites.
 What to do when you think a hacker has hit your site?

-Hire a professional is my best piece of advice, but that might not be your first thought.
+Hiring a professional is my best piece of advice, but that might not be your first thought.
 Panic is usually it.
 It will save you time and heartache to let a professional tackle it from here because there are some things you need to do.

 Run A Security Scan

-A first step, and most times, it will come back positive but not always.
+A first step, and most times, it will come back positive, but not always.
 If you notice things are wonky, the first thing to do is stay calm.
 With proper backups, all is not lost, and it’s not the end of the world.
 There now, let’s move on.

 Restore Your Backup

-When running your site backups or having your maintenance provider run backups to be sure that the following applies:
+When running your site backups or having your maintenance provider run backups be sure that the following applies: